Can Diseases Be Transmitted from Street Cats to Indoor Cats? Virus and Parasite Risks

 Mustafa Kemal University graduate (2019).
 After internships in Adana and Izmir, she worked in clinical practice in Adana and focuses on preventive medicine and behavior.

 Most pet owners assume that an indoor cat living behind closed doors is completely isolated from diseases in the outside world.
-So, can a disease be transmitted from a street cat?
-In veterinary medicine, the answer to this question is that even without direct contact, indirect transmission is highly possible.
+Can a disease be transmitted from a street cat?
+In veterinary medicine, even without direct contact, indirect transmission is highly possible.
+Petting a street cat, feeding it, or even just stepping on the soil it roams can carry viruses and parasites into the home.
+In this comprehensive guide, we explore the invisible risks awaiting indoor cats, feline viral diseases, and the vital shield of preventive medicine.
+At Anka Veterinary Clinic in Mersin Mezitli, we closely monitor your pet's well-being with preventive care.

 01Invisible Vectors: How Do Indoor Cats Contract Diseases?